-Please eat breakfast on your own before arriving to class.
-We will provide lunch both days and coffee, soft drinks and refreshments will be available throughout each day.
-There will be a networking dinner on Wednesday, July 29.
+Please plan to eat breakfast before attending the program.
+Lunch will be provided for you both program days (July 27 and 28), and coffee, soft drinks and refreshments will be available to you throughout each day.

 For more information, contact: